Flight Delay Compensation Calculator

 Does EU261 apply to all flights?

-EU261 applies to: (1) all flights departing from an EU airport regardless of airline; (2) flights arriving at an EU airport operated by an EU-based carrier.
-It does NOT apply to flights outside the EU operated by non-EU airlines — for example, a US carrier flying from New York to Canada.
+EU261 applies to: all flights departing from an EU/EEA airport (any airline); and flights arriving at an EU/EEA airport operated by an EU/EEA-licensed carrier.
+It does NOT apply to flights outside the EU operated by non-EU airlines — e.g. an American airline flying New York to Dubai.
+UK261 applies to all flights departing UK airports (any airline), and to UK-licensed carriers arriving at UK airports.